 we have the petroleum jelly out to lube the seals, it's a good idea

 to go the extra 'mile' and hit the hinges too.
 Especially if your doors

 have those plastic closer cams on the bottom.
 Most side by sides use

 these, and breakage is a common problem, usually on the fresh food

 side (more frequent door openings).

-may sound tough, but it really isn't.
-And you can get some improvement
+This may sound tough, but it really isn't.
+And you'll get some improvement

 by simply oiling the hinges, without pulling the doors.

 No WD-40!)
-I use one of these needle oiler bottles to make quick work
+I use a little needle oiler bottle to make quick work

 to do the best job, pull the doors and lube the hinges/cams with Vaseline®.